 THE STRING w/ Craig Havighurst // Sun.
 8 am, Mon.
 9 pm

-The String is weekly think radio featuring conversations and features on culture, media and American music, anchored by veteran journalist and broadcaster Craig Havighurst.
+The String is weekly think radio featuring conversations and features on culture, media and American music - anchored by veteran journalist and broadcaster Craig Havighurst.
 Music makers, enablers, instigators and documentarians are featured with enough time to go deep and burrow into issues, while letting the music play too.
-Every week concludes with a sonic time machine that pulls tapes of great music conversations from past decades off the shelves and into the present day.
+Music news, previews, Time Machine Tape and 90 Second Spins round out the hour.
 Sundays at 8 am, repeating Mondays at 9 pm.

 BLUEGRASS SITUATION RADIO HOUR w/ Chris Jacobs // Sun.
 8 pm, Tues.
 8pm